 Section 2 enumerates the candidates that were included in the third round.
-A description of the evaluation criteria and selection process used to ultimately select from the third-round finalists and alternate candidates is then provided.
+Descriptions of the evaluation criteria and selection process used to ultimately select from the third-round finalists and alternate candidates are then provided.
 The algorithms that will be standardized are then named, along with the candidates moving into a fourth round of evaluation and analysis.